smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 5 - The Weight of Chains.md

 "Your son," Sisyphus said quietly.
 "Icarus.
 That's what keeps you here."

 "Among other things."
 Daedalus's voice was hollow.
-He moved to his locked drawer, withdrawing something wrapped in soft cloth—a mechanical bird of impossible delicacy.
+He moved to his locked drawer, withdrawing something wrapped in soft cloth, a mechanical bird of impossible delicacy.
 "My nephew Perdix made this.
-Twelve years old.
 I pushed him from the acropolis because his genius threatened mine."

 He set the bird on the table where bronze feathers caught the dying light.
 "I destroyed brilliance to preserve my reputation.
 Now I build horrors to keep my own son alive."